Trading off Accuracy for Speedup: Multiplier Bootstraps for Subgraph Counts: Main results

 \begin{remark}[Comparison to existing work on approximating $U$- statistics] In~\cite{chen2019randomized}, the authors draw $\omega(n)$ subsets of size $r$ from all ${n\choose r}$ subsets with replacement to estimate an incomplete $U$-statistic.
 The total number of subsets we examine for approximating a local count statistic is also $\omega(n)$.
-Comparing our Theorem~\ref{thm: apprx-linear-bootstrap} with their result shows that both methods require similar computation to achieve consistency.
-However, practically, drawing $Nn/r$ subsamples with replacement seems to be slower than drawing a $N$ permutations and then dividing each into disjoint subsets (see Fig~\ref{fig:4cycle-timing}). \end{remark}
+Comparing our Theorem~\ref{thm:boot-linear-apx} with their result shows that both methods require similar computation to achieve consistency.
+However, practically, drawing $Nn/r$ subsamples with replacement seems to be slower than drawing a $N$ permutations and then dividing each into disjoint subsets (see Fig~\ref{fig:4cycle-timing}).
+While they also consider the effect of randomization on the Gaussian approximation, our results take into account the sparsity level, and require delicate and novel combinatorial analysis. \end{remark}

-\begin{remark}[Approximation quality] In the above theorem, if $Nn/r = \omega(\rho_n^{-s})$, then the ratio of the variance of the linear bootstrap statistic and that of the count statistic in question converges in probability to one.
-This shows that for sparse networks we need larger number of random permutations to estimate the moments. \end{remark}